Like anything in life, it takes years of practice to be ‘good at travelling’.

 We pack a travel clothesline in our carry-on backpacks.

-We usually carry around a small bag of washing powder, which is easily found in most countries.
-If we run out and can’t find it, any bar of soap will do the trick.
+We usually carry a small bag of washing powder, easily found in most countries.
+Any soap bar will do the trick if we run out and can’t find it.

-One of the handiest, cheapest things you’ll have in your bags, is earplugs.
+Earplugs are one of the handiest, cheapest things you’ll have in your bags.
 We’d recommend keeping a pair in your large backpack and another in your smaller backpack.

-Earplugs will be your saviour when you’re on that loud overnight bus journey, a long flight or those times when the guy in the next room or tent is snoring like a chainsaw.
+Earplugs will be your saviour when you’re on that loud overnight bus journey, a long flight, or when the guy in the next room or tent is snoring like a chainsaw.

-The sleep mask is great to use on flights and for those rooms that lack decent curtains on those bright mornings.
+The sleep mask is great to use on flights and in rooms without decent curtains on those bright mornings.

 It disappoints us that people still buy countless plastic bottles of water in countries where tap water is entirely safe to drink (Australia and New Zealand, most of Europe, North America, and some parts of Africa, Asia and South America).